asyncapi/generator/apps/generator/docs/file-templates.md

 weight: 140
 ---

+## Generating files with nun-jucks render engine

+> **Note**: This section applies only to the Nunjucks render engine.
+For information on using the React render engine, refer to the section below.
-It is possible to generate files for each specific object in your AsyncAPI documentation.
+It is possible to generate files for each specific object in your AsyncAPI documentation using the Nunjucks render engine.
 For example, you can specify a filename like `$$channel$$.js` to generate a file for each channel defined in your AsyncAPI.
 The following file-template names and extra variables in them are available:

    - `$$channel$$`, within the template-file you have access to two variables [`channel`](https://github.com/asyncapi/parser-api/blob/master/docs/api.md#channel) and [`channelName`](https://github.com/asyncapi/parser-api/blob/master/docs/api.md#channels).
 Where the `channel` contains the current channel being rendered.
    - `$$message$$`, within the template-file you have access to two variables [`message`](https://github.com/asyncapi/parser-api/blob/master/docs/api.md#message) and [`messageName`](https://github.com/asyncapi/parser-api/blob/master/docs/api.md#message).
 Where `message` contains the current message being rendered.